AnwarEzzy/AnwarEzzy/README.md

 - 🎓 I'm a software engineering student
 - 🔭 Currently working on multiple web development projects
 - 🌱 Planning to specialize in **AI and Data Science** in the next academic year.
-- 💼 Open to freelance, internship, and collaboration opportunities
+- 💼 Open to freelance, internship, work, and collaboration opportunities

 ---